plasmacel/makekit/MANUAL.md

 ### Windows

-1. Download and install the latest version (3.10 or above is required) of CMake https://cmake.org/download
+1. Download and install the latest version (3.10 or above is required) of CMake: https://cmake.org/download
-2. Download the binary distribution of Ninja (if unavailable, then build it from source) https://github.com/ninja-build/ninja/releases
+2. Download the binary distribution of Ninja (if unavailable, then build it from source): https://github.com/ninja-build/ninja/releases
 3. Run `install.bat` as administrator, or open command prompt as administrator, navigate to its directory and use command `install`.

  ### macOS

- 1. Download and install the latest version (3.10 or above is required) of CMake https://cmake.org/download
+ 1. Download and install the latest version (3.10 or above is required) of CMake: https://cmake.org/download
  2. Run `install`.
+This will install all up-to-date required packages.

  ### Linux

- *Currently only Debian Linux is supported!*
+ *Currently only Debian is supported!*

- 1. Download and install the latest version (3.10 or above is required) of CMake https://cmake.org/download
+ 1. Download and install the latest version (3.10 or above is required) of CMake: https://cmake.org/download
  2. Run `install`.
+This will install all up-to-date required packages.

 ##### Install CMake and Ninja for Ubuntu/Debian using command line
 1. Update the package and dependency list: